giladaya/monstar/readme.md

 Anyway, I think it's a nice demo for using optical flow tracking in implementing AR apps.

-Try it on an Android mobile device as iPhones don't support getUserMedia as of this writing.
+## Important!
+The game only makes sense when played on a mobile device, and it was only tested with Chrome 52 for Android (should work with later versions too).
+Also, as of this writing, iPhones don't support getUserMedia which is needed by the app, so no point trying.

 [Demo](https://giladaya.github.io/monstar/app/index.html)